thelonster/Compiler/README.md

 # Compiler
 Compiler made from the ground up for CPSC 323

-I'm just working on making a Lexer at the moment.
+Currently the Lexical Analyzer is working.

+Starting work on Syntax Analyzer using a table driven RDP.